Which is better, BPC-157 or IGF-1?

 IGF-1 is typically studied in subcutaneous injection protocols with documented systemic effects and established pharmacokinetics.
 BPC-157 research uses subcutaneous injection, intramuscular, and oral routes in animal models, with much of the evidence base in rodent studies.
 Because IGF-1 has systemic growth effects, research protocols involving it tend to be more carefully controlled for unintended downstream consequences.

 IGF-1 has a substantially larger and more mechanistically mature evidence base than BPC-157, including human pharmacokinetic characterization and clinical applications in growth disorders.
 BPC-157 has an extensive and growing animal model literature but limited formal human data.
-The two compounds are rarely direct research substitutes — the choice between them reflects whether the research question centers on systemic anabolic signaling or localized cytoprotective repair.
+The two compounds are rarely direct research substitutes.
+The choice between them reflects whether the research question centers on systemic anabolic signaling or localized cytoprotective repair.